Lowland Snow and ENSO Relationship

 The phase of ENSO also influences snowfall across the Pacific Northwest.
 Mountain snow tends to be above average during a La Niña event and below average during an El Niño event.
 Lowland snow has a similar relationship.
 Ferber et al. (1993) found a statistically significant difference (at the 99% level) in La Niña and El Niño winter snowfall totals compared to normal at Seattle-Tacoma International Airport.
 Recently, the National Weather Service Spokane Office put together a La Niña snow climatology that shows increases in the amount of snow received in eastern WA and northern Idaho during a La Niña event.
 With the moderate-to-strong La Niña developing in the Pacific Ocean as motivation, we have looked more closely at the relationship between lowland snow and ENSO in several locations west of the Cascade Mountains.

 We examined snowfall amount and frequency for 4 western WA locations, Seattle-Tacoma International Airport (457473), Bellingham International Airport (24217), Olympia (456114), and Vancouver (459773), from October through March.
 A 60-yr record was used (1950/51 season through 2009/10) though each station had at least 8 years missing.
 Table 1 shows the length of the record used to calculate the normal seasonal snowfall and how many of those years were classified as a La Niña, El Niño, or a neutral winter season.
-The Climate Prediction Center ENSO classifications were used to identify each winter season, shown below:
+The Climate Prediction Center ENSO classifications (based on the 1971-2000 climatology) were used to identify each winter season, shown below: